DeclarativeHub/Bond/README.md

   public var willUpdateListener: ((DynamicArray<T>, [Int]) -> Void)? public var didUpdateListener: ((DynamicArray<T>, [Int]) -> Void)?

+  public var willResetListener: (DynamicArray<T> -> Void)?
+  public var didResetListener: (DynamicArray<T> -> Void)?

   override public init()
   override public func bind(dynamic: Dynamic<Array<T>>)
 }
 ```

 Yeah, it's straightforward - it allows us to register different listeners for different events.
 Each listener is a closure that accepts DynamicArray itself and an array of indices of objects that will be or have been changed.

+Listeners `will/didReset` will be called when (and only when) method `setArray` is being called.
+Additionally, no other listener will be called for that operation.

 Let's go through one example.
 We'll create a new bond to our `repositories` array, this time of ArrayBond type.